A topic from the subject of Inorganic Chemistry in Chemistry.

 • Elements: Pure substances consisting of atoms with the same atomic number (number of protons).

-• Subatomic Particles: Electrons (negative), protons (positive), and neutrons (neutral).
+• Subatomic Particles: Electrons (negative charge), protons (positive charge), and neutrons (no charge).

 • Atomic Nucleus: The central core of the atom, containing protons and neutrons.